mrzdevcore/haira/README.md

 └──────────────┘     └──────┬───────┘     └──────────────┘
                            │
                     ┌──────┴───────┐
+                    │  Fine-tuned  │
-                    │   Claude AI   │
+                    │   AI Model   │
                     │  (Interprets │
                     │    Intent)   │
                     └──────────────┘
 ```

 1. You write high-level, intent-based code
 2. The compiler identifies undefined functions
-3. AI (Claude) interprets your intent from function names and context
+3. A fine-tuned AI model interprets your intent from function names and context
 4. Generated code is cached for reproducibility
 5. Everything compiles to a fast native binary